 Researcher & Co-Curator for Creative Coding Utrecht's HELLO WORLD! exhibition taking place in Utrecht, between the 1-4th of November.
 As part of Creative Coding Utrecht’s HELLO WORLD! exhibition team, I conducted fieldwork and set up the research structure and program for the exhibition together with director Fabian van Sluijs.
 As part of this, I conducted 12 filmed semi-structured interviews throughout the Netherlands with participating artists.
 I lead the development of the Creative Coding Cabinet of Curiosities (CCCOC) strand of the exhibition, curating and collecting artifacts and working with the production team to exhibit the works.
 I also did editing and copywriting for CCU’s, which is part of their research into creative coding culture and practices.

-LIMA stores, archives and preserves digital art.
-I supported their research on preservation strategies for complex digital objects, and offer a sociopolitical perspective on artworks which address digital culture.
-I was also involved in the research and publications LIMA's 'Cultural Matter' symposiums, which include artists Nicholas O’Brien, Harm van den Dorpel, Constant Dullaart, and UBERMORGEN.
+LIMA collects, preserves and distributes digital art.
+I supported their research on preservation strategies for complex digital objects, and my fieldwork offered a sociopolitical perspective on artworks which address digital culture.
+I participated in their Digital Canon?! project workshops and debates with art professionals and supplied an essay for publication.
+I was also involved in the publications and commissions leading up to LIMA's 'Cultural Matter' exhibitions and symposiums, which included internationally-renowned artists Nicholas O’Brien, Olia Lialina, Harm van den Dorpel, Constant Dullaart, and UBERMORGEN.

 This interdisciplinary masters programme includes cultural studies and media theory, aesthetics and art history, anthropology and sociology, and is meant to prepare students to be "a leading figure in the global arts, media, and cultural sectors of the future".
 My MA thesis focuses on the mythos of the born-digital art field, and how these myths are used by artists as a creative platform through which to comment on our post-digital condition.